ramil-k/ramilkarimov.me/src/content/portfolio/100-this-website.md

 draft: false
 featured: true
 ---
-# This is a dual-functionality website.
+# ramilkarimov.me
 It works as my portfolio and as a showcase for my skills.
 ## Design
 Overall, I'm working on a responsive website with simple but bright design system.